joshbegley/nyt-latest/README.md

 `Green Bay's Brandon McManus kicked a 34-yard field goal as time expired in overtime, resulting in a tied game.`\
 https://nytimes.com/athletic/6671905/2025/09/29/packers-cowboys-snf-score-results/

-**Passengers Report Delays at Canadian Airports After Tech Outage**\
+**Tech Outage at Canadian Airports Resolved After Causing Delays**\
-`Immigration inspection kiosks were offline at major airports in Montreal, Toronto and Calgary.
-Some passengers said they were stranded on planes.`\
+`Immigration kiosks were offline for hours at major airports and some passengers said they were stranded on planes.
+The outage was resolved early Monday.`\
 https://nytimes.com/2025/09/29/world/americas/outage-canada-airports-flights.html